vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 and the other \[powers\]. //50// The petals are considered as being, on the right side, on the back of the ear, on the shoulder, the elbow, the back of the hand, the thigh, the knee, the ankle, and the sole of the foot, //51// and, on the left side, on the symmetrical \[spots\], but starting from the sole of the left foot.

-*tadanta ḥṣo ḍ aśadalapadmāya nama ity api* /
+*tadanta ḥṣoḍaśadalapadmāya nama ity api* /

 *vinyasya taddale kāmākarīṇyādyāś ca vinyaset* //50//